brett8883/DJI_Super-Patcher/readme.md

 # ***DJI Super-Patcher 1.7***

-*For unlocking height limits, NFZ limits, Galileo Satellites, fixed fcc and boost + more for the Mavic Pro/Mavic Pro Platinum/Mavic Pro Alpine White, and Spark.
-Other aircraft coming soon
+*For unlocking height limits, NFZ limits, Galileo Satellites, fixed fcc and boost + more for DJI Aircraft.
 ***************************************************************************************************************************
 ***1.7 UPDATES***